 Generally, the rules of cycling in BC apply to the use of an electric kick scooter on a permitted road in a pilot community.
 Get safety tips and learn about how to safely operate your electric kick scooter.

 Shared E-Scooter System

 The City issued a Request for Proposals for the development and operation of a pilot public e-scooter share program on April 29, 2021 with a closing date of May 26, 2021.
-Staff will report to Council on the results, Council approved Lime Technology, Inc. as the operator of the service for a period of up to three years at no cost to the City.
+Following an evaluation process and a report to Council on the results, Council approved Lime Technology, Inc. as the operator of the service for a period of up to three years at no cost to the City.
 Launch of the service is anticipated in late 2021/early 2022.

 Please point your mouse on Transportation, Traffic & Parking in the main menu on the left to see the list of topics in the fly out menus.